 Most household will be given an additional 75 litre reusable sturdy sack with a Velcro seal in which to collect their extra recyclables.
-These will be delivered by our contractors SUEZ in late January/early February.

 Residents have been asking the council, through surveys, to help them recycle more and waste less for some time and in autumn 2015 more than 1300 households in two East Devon areas trialled the new service.
 The trials in Exmouth (The Colony) and new Feniton, proved so successful, that residents asked for the service to continue.

 In preparation for the new service in Exmouth, the council has held an extensive and ongoing public awareness campaign and recycling officers have been talking to residents at information days which will continue over the next few months as the service prepares to extend to the rest of the district.
 Why not come along and have a chat with our team at one of our events?

 We’re here to help our residents through this change and we have prepared a list of frequently asked questions which we hope will assist you.